sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 # Replace

-Use the Replace type to replace all instances of a regular-expression pattern match in source lines and return the transformed source lines.
+Use the Replace type to replace all instances of a regular-expression pattern match in source lines and return the transformed source lines as a string.
 For example, strip out whitespaces from the source text `$ 5 00 0`   and return  `$5000`.

 ## Parameters